jpace121/dev_contain/README.md

 A series of scripts I built so I can develop, build, and test code in containers.

+Note that this is a HUGE experiment still, don't actually depend on these for anything.

 License (unless otherwise noted): Apache-2.0

 ## Install Dependencies